Best savings accounts in Singapore with highest interest rates [September 2025]

 The effective interest rate is the total annual interest earned as a percentage of your average balance in the savings account over the year.

-Best savings account for $100k of savings, credits salary, and spends on credit card
+Best savings account for S$100k of savings, salary credit, and credit card spend

-Both Bank of China SmartSaver Account and OCBC 360 had revised their interest rates offering with certain criterias downwards to 2.25% p.a. and 2.45% p.a. respectively.
+This is followed by Bank of China SmartSaver Account and OCBC 360 offering an interest rate of 2.25% p.a. and 2.45% p.a. respectively for meeting the same criteria.

 Savings Account | Realistic interest rate (p.a.) |